 Le Foodist Tour And Class

-I signed up to do the Market Visit and Cooking Class at the Paris cooking school and it lasted from 9:00 am to 3:30 pm.
+I signed up to do the at the Paris cooking school and it lasted from 9:00 am to 3:30 pm.
 With Fred, the owner/host/chef and 8 others, we went to an open-air market in the Latin Quarter (Marche Maubert at Place Maubert) to pick up the ingredients for the lunch we would be making.

 We also visited Laurent Dubois Fromager, given the honour of Meilleur Ouvrier de France (French award for one of the best craftsmen in the category of cheese).